lffg-archive/errou/README.md

 console.log(`Contents: ${contents}`);
 ```

-With `errou`, no more!
+With `errou`, no more.
 It abstracts those ugly use cases of `try`/`catch` blocks for you.
-It supports both synchronous and asynchronous functions.
+It supports both synchronous and asynchronous functions – in this last case, the function _must_ return a Promise, which will be resolved by `errou`.

 ## Usage